Have you considered making new year’s resolutions? Some teens do. But, even if you haven’t thought of it, you probably should.

 Why?
 Everyone has areas where they want to improve themselves.
-Resolutions can help you become the person they’ve always wanted to be.
+Resolutions can help you go from where you are now, to becoming the person you’ve always wanted to be.

 New Year Resolutions For Teens